python/devguide/core-developers/motivations.rst

-The `issue metrics`_ automatically collected by the CPython issue tracker strongly suggest that the current core development process is bottlenecked on core developer time - this is most clearly indicated in the first metrics graph, which shows both the number of open issues and the number of patches awaiting review growing steadily over time, despite CPython being one of the most active open source projects in the world.
-This bottleneck then impacts not only resolving open issues and applying submitted patches, but also the process of identifying, nominating and mentoring new core developers.
+The `issue metrics`_ automatically collected by the CPython issue tracker strongly suggest that the current core development process is bottlenecked on core developer time.
+This is most clearly indicated in the first metrics graph, which shows both the number of open issues and the number of pull requests awaiting review growing steadily over time, despite CPython being one of the most active open source projects in the world.
+This bottleneck then impacts not only resolving open issues and accepting submitted pull requests, but also the process of identifying, nominating and mentoring new core developers.

 The core commit statistics monitored by sites like `OpenHub`_ provide a good